jjmpsp/dts-test-automation-challenge/README.md

-*All references to personal information have been removed, as per name-blind recruitment policy.*
+*All references to personal information have been removed to satisfy name-blind recruitment policy.*

 # Login Lab Test Automation Framework